 \subsection{System Tests}

 By utilizing the harnesses, oracles, and grammars, \TESTS4PY{} can accurately distinguish passing and failing tests at the system level.
 Furthermore, these components lay the groundwork for generating new test cases.
 Not only can we validate these tests, but our thorough fault analysis also enabled the implementation of a targeted test generation for each subject.
-As a result, we possess a keen understanding of how to either trigger or avoid the defect, enhancing the precision and utility of the generated tests.
-The test generation depends entirely on the specific project and the bug it targets.
+As a result, we obtained a precise understanding of how to either trigger or avoid the defect, enhancing the precision and utility of the generated tests.
+Test generation depends entirely on the specific project and the bug it targets.

 The test generation is mostly hand-crafted to suit these dependencies while relying on known testing techniques like fuzzing to generate specific input components.
 For the example of bug~\#2 from the \FASTAPI{} project from above, this generated input describes what different applications, routers, requests, and responses exist for the test server set up by the harness.